THE SYMBOLISM OF THE TWO WITNESSES (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

-Arise, shine; for thy light is come, and the glory of the Lord is risen upon thee.
-For, behold, the darkness shall cover the earth, and gross darkness the people: but the Lord shall arise upon thee, and his glory shall be seen upon thee.
+For behold, the darkness shall cover the earth, and deep darkness the people; but the LORD will arise over you, and His glory will be seen upon you.
 (Isaiah 60:1,2)

 After the testimony of the resurrection of the saints has been given, God will raise His witnesses from the earth until a cloud hides them from sight, just as the Lord Jesus was taken up until a “cloud received him out of their sight” (Acts 1:9; Revelation 11:12).